Biological asset valuation: Risk pricing

 The estimated market risk prices are interpreted as follows:

 To obtain the estimated risk prices (i.e., the monthly risk-adjusted expected market rates of return to risks), the median of historical CZZ and MDLZ returns is used as a measure of central tendency that is less influenced by individual monthly returns that are unusual and, so, is arguably a more accurate estimate of the historical expectations of sugar market traders than is the mean.
 Implicit in this estimation method is the rational expectations hypothesis, which suggests that traders actual expectations are consistent with estimated expectations on average across time and market conditions; or, more simply, that traders expectations are correct on average.
-(Professional judgment has again been used in selecting the estimation method; but the source data is from the market, not from a valuation professional’s mind.)
+(Professional judgment has again been used here in selecting the estimation method; but the source data is from the market, not from a valuation professional’s mind.)

 Risk-adjusted discount rate for sugar risk exposure.
 Based on the above estimate of the market price of sugar risk, we can now derive the appropriate risk-adjusted discount rate for the sugar cane crop.
 Because the fundamental cost of money is based on the risk-free rate, which generally differs depending on the investment horizon (cf. yield curve), it is necessary to determine the appropriate maturity horizon to select the appropriate risk-free rate.

 For the sake of example, I will assume that we are estimating the value of a sugar cane crop at 31 March 2019, which is expected to mature and be processed into raw sugar on or about 1 January 2020.
 In this case, the expected sale of the agricultural product (raw sugar) from the biological asset (sugar cane) and related cash flow would occur about 9 months from the valuation date.
 Perhaps one of the few essentially risk-free asset classes in the world (other than, arguably, currency) are inflation-indexed debt securities issued by governments who control global reserve currencies.
-So, for this example, I will select the observable 9 month yield-to-maturity on US Treasury inflation-indexed securities at 29 March 2018 (termed “TIPS”) of 0.246% as the risk-free component of the discount rate.
+So for this example I will (use professional judgment and) select the observable 9 month yield-to-maturity on US Treasury inflation-indexed securities at 29 March 2018 (termed “TIPS”) of 0.246% as the risk-free component of the discount rate.

 Combining the risk-free rate with the annualized estimate of the market price of sugar risk–and the assumption that the sugar cane crop has a sensitivity of 1 to raw sugar risk–the estimated risk-adjusted discount rate for a 9 month crop maturity is …